donko1/SdelayDelo/README.md

 - **User Authentication:** Secure user registration, login, and password management.
 - **Archiving:** Archive notes to keep your main list clean.
 - **Tag Icons:** Associate custom icons with your tags for visual organization.
+- **Automatic Demo Accounts Cleanup**: Demo accounts older than 2 hours are automatically deleted
+- **Background Tasks**: Powered by Celery and Redis for reliable task processing

 ## API Endpoints